olliethedev/ui-builder/README.md

 }
 ```

-By default the state of the UI is stored in the browser's local storage, so it will persist across sessions.

 ### Example with initial state and onChange callback

 You can initialize the UI with initial layers from a database and use the onChange callback to persist the state to a database.